graphql-markdown/graphql-markdown/docs/settings.md

 ## `homepage`

-The location of the landing page to be used for the documentation, relative to the current workspace.
+The location of the landing page to be used for the documentation, relative to the current workspace (see [custom homepage](/docs/advanced/homepage)).
 The file will be copied at the root folder of the generated documentation.

 The plugin provides a default page in `assets/generated`.